 Intercon style LARPs can run from a few minutes to an hour or two, to the "typical" Intercon slot of four hours, to longer LARPs that still fit at Intercon of six, eight and ten hours, or even the entire weekend.
 Originally Intercon was nothing but weekend long LARPs; a schedule full of shorter games was an evolutionary step that came later.
 Standalone theater style weekend LARPs continue to run, such as Lullaby of Broadway I, II, and III, Tales of Pendragon, Tombstone and many others.
 The MIT Assassins regularly run ten day long theater style LARPs and have for years; they've been running LARPs even before there was an Intercon.
 There have even been theater style LARP campaigns.
 Many Mind's Eye Theater Vampire LARPs fall into this category, as does Dark Summonings (Lovecraftian Horror), Brassy's Men (Victorian steampunk), To Be Continued (genre mashup), and many many more.
 All of these could easily run at Intercon, with an Intercon audience, if Intercon had infinite time and space, and so fall into the "Intercon style" category.

-Intercon style LARPs can run with as few as three players and as many as eighty or more.
+Intercon style LARPs can run with as few as one player and as many as eighty or more.